nataliah24/Hernandez-Berrios-Portfolio/datavisualization.md

 The U.S. has been in the top 3 most indebted countries from 2015 to 2020 among the G20.
 Some G20 countries have been excluded due to a lack of data such as Argentina, China, India, Indonesia, Russia, and Saudi Arabia.

 <div class='tableauPlaceholder' id='viz1706400563433' style='position: relative'><noscript><a href='#'><img alt='The United States is Among the Top Most Indebt Countries in the G20The U.S. has been in the top 3 most indebted countries from 2015 to 2020 among the G20.
 Some G20 countries have been excluded due to a lack of data such as Argentina, China, India, Indone 'src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Th&#47;TheUSisAmongtheTopMostIndebtCountriesintheG20&#47;Sheet2&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='TheUSisAmongtheTopMostIndebtCountriesintheG20&#47;Sheet2' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image'value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Th&#47;TheUSisAmongtheTopMostIndebtCountriesintheG20&#47;Sheet2&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /<paramname='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /></object></div><script type='text/javascript'>var divElement = document.getElementById('viz1706400563433');var vizElement = divElement.getElementsByTagName('object')[0];                    vizElement.style.width='100%';vizElement.style.height=(divElement.offsetWidth*0.75)+'px';var scriptElement = document.createElement('script');                    scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';vizElement.parentNode.insertBefore(scriptElement, vizElement);</script>

+# Different Methods of Visualization Analysis

+The above visualizations demonstrates 3 types of graphics; a bar chart, a heat map, and a line graph.
+The bar chart and heat map work great when you are doing many country comparisons.
+The heat map is nice because it allows you to see, with color, similar areas that have a high value or low value a lot easier than a line graph or bart chart would.
+The data for all three graphics come from the OECD data for government debt and all show the same information.
+The bar chart is a little more specific as it shows only the year 2015 while the heat map shows data for all the countries from 1995-2022.

+I chose the line graph as my third visualization because it was something we did not do with the two previous examples.
+It was also the best graphic to see different countries within the G20 from 2015 to 2020.
+The line graph allows us to tract the changes in debt much easier than a heat map or bar chart would.
+I included the countries that had data from the OECD website and did include in my caption that some G20 countries were excluded.
+I added a blue color for the U.S. since that was my focus for the title and graphic.
+The rest of the countries are greyed out since the U.S. is the area I want my reader to focus on.
+I also chose blue to represent the U.S. since it tends to have a connotation with that color.